 The hospital environment is full of hazards that are not immediately apparent to the casual visitor.
 However, nurses and orderlies suffer a wide variety of injuries, some of which are severe enough to end their careers.
 According to NPR, nursing has one of the highest occupational injury rates.

-If you or a loved one works in the healthcare industry and suffered from a work related injury, an Odessa workers’ comp attorney can examine your case and advise you on your legal options.
+If you or a loved one works in the healthcare industry and suffered from a work-related injury, an Odessa workers’ compensation attorney can examine your case and advise you on your legal options.

 Contact us at CHILDS BISHOP & WHITE P.C if an insurance claim will not cover the expenses of recovery from your injury or for any work injury related inquiries.